plq/mimi/draft-mimi.md

 ## Object definitions

+The fun part: What objects to specify.
+Why?

 ## Validation

+How to validate incoming content?

 # IANA Considerations

-This document may need IANA to maintain a supported MIMI object types registry
+This document may need IANA to maintain a supported MIMI object types registry.

 {backmatter}